SystemsGenetics/GEMmaker/docs/execution.rst

 Increasing Resources
 .....................
 You may find that default resources are not adequate for the size of your data set.
-You can alter resources requested for each step of the GEMmaker workflow by using the ``withLabel`` scope selector in a custom ``nextflow.config`` file.
+You can alter resources requested for each step of the GEMmaker workflow by using the ``withName`` scope selector in a custom ``nextflow.config`` file.

 For example, if you have thousands of SRA data sets to process, you may need more memory allocated to the ``retrieve_sra_metadata`` step of the workflow.
 All steps in the workflow have a "label" that you can use to indicate which step resources should be changed.
 Below is an example ``nextflow.config`` file where a new profile named ``custom`` is provided where the memory has been increased for the ``retrieve_sra_metadata``.